MetPX/sarracenia/docs/How2Guides/subscriber.rst

 While the Sarracenia protocol does not provide explicit prioritization, the use of multiple queues provides similar benefits.
-Each configuration results in a queue declaraton on the server side.
+Each configuration results in a queue declaration on the server side.
 Group products at like priority into a queue by selecting them using a common configuration.
 The smaller the groupings, the lower the delay of processing.
 While all queues are processed at the same priority, data passes though shorter queues more quickly.
 One can summarize with: